Bug report #17138

 As far as i understood the only difference between 25832 and 3044 should be the axis ordering (north before east in 3044).
 Most GIS systems choose to ignore the axis ordering but not all!
 So it's a real source of concern that qgis assigns a wrong EPSG code to data having a perfectly fine WKT.
 But it seems to work fine if the prj-file contains a "AUTHORITY["EPSG","25832"]]" line, which is rarely seen in the wild.

-#8 Updated by Tobias Wendorff almost 2 years ago
+#8 Updated by Tobias Wendorff over 4 years ago

 Robert Nuske wrote: